25th September 2025|In Latest News, Divorce & Separation

 Will My Child Be Involved in the Case?

 In some circumstances, the Court may decide to join the child as a party to the proceedings.
-This means the child will have their own legal representative, particularly where their wishes and feelings are central to the case or where expert psychological input is needed.
+This means the child will have their own legal representative.
+Particularly where their wishes and feelings are central to the case or where expert psychological input is needed.
 Please note that this does not mean that the child will be required to attend Court.

-If an assessment is required, the child’s legal aid may help fund it but this typically follows a Court finding that alienating behaviours or another serious concern, such as domestic abuse, is present.
+If an assessment is required, the child’s legal aid may help fund it.
+But this typically follows a Court finding that alienating behaviours or another serious concern, such as domestic abuse, is present.

 What About Expert Reports?